MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 A task module must include an icon and the short name of the app it's associated with.

 > [!TIP]
-> For information on creating a high-quality experience, see the [task module design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).
+> For information on creating a high-quality experience, see the [Teams task module design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).

 ## 9.0 Meeting extensions

 If your app includes a meeting extension, make sure it adheres to these guidelines.

 > [!TIP]
-> For information on creating a high-quality experience, see the [meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).
+> For information on creating a high-quality experience, see the [Teams meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).

 ### 9.1 Pre- and post-meeting experience

-* Pre- and post-meeting screens must adhere to general [tab design guidelines](~/tabs/design/tabs.md).
+* Pre- and post-meeting screens must adhere to general tab design guidelines.
+For more information, see the [Teams design guidelines](~/tabs/design/tabs.md)
 * Tabs must not have horizontal scrolling.
 * Tabs should have an organized layout when displaying multiple items (for instance, more than 10 polls or surveys).
-[See an example layout](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#after-a-meeting).
+For more information, [see an example layout](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#after-a-meeting).
 * Your app must notify users when the results of a survey or poll are exported by stating, "Results successfully downloaded".

 ### 9.2 In-meeting experience

-* Apps must [only use a dark theme](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#theming) during meetings.
+* Apps must only use a dark theme during meetings.
+For more information, see the [Teams design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#theming).
 * A tooltip should display the app name when hovering over the app icon during meetings.
 * Messaging extensions must function the same during meetings as they do outside meetings.